queer/singyeong/README.md

 ### Does it support clustering / multi-master / ...?

 신경 has basic masterless clustering support.
-See "Clustering" above.
+See "Clustering" above, or CLUSTERING.md for more information on how it works.

 ## Why should I use this?